Restricting second homes and holiday lets will not restore the affordability of houses in local communities

 The House Price Solution

-Posted by: Peter Hendry, Housing Valuation Consultant
+Posted by: Peter Hendry, Consulting Valuation Surveyor

-Author of:– The House Price Solution.
+Author of:– The House Price Solution

 Are estate agents taking us for fools?

-The continuing rise in house prices during and following COVID clearly show that the following proposals for re-shaping house-marketing are fully justified and long overdue.
+The continuing rise in house prices which have occurred both prior to and following COVID clearly show that the proposals set out on these pages for re-shaping house-marketing are both fully justified and long overdue.

-The severe reduction in the number of sellers putting their houses on the market is a clear indication of their concern for not being able to successfully move house, owing to the unexpectedly rising house prices!
+The noticeable reduction in the number of sellers putting their houses on the market is a clear indication of the general concern for not being able to successfully move house, owing to the unexpectedly rising house prices causing general market instability.

 The House Price Solution